Elite Systems: History

-Under the name Richard Wilcox Software, only one title was published: Blue Thunder for the ZX Spectrum, Atari 8-bit and Commodore 64.
+Under the name Richard Wilcox Software, only one title was published: Blue Thunder for the ZX Spectrum, Atari 8-bit computers, and Commodore 64.
 In August 1984, the group was relaunched as Elite Systems, expanding the team to include graphic designers Rory Green and Jon Harrison; programmers Neil A. Bate, Chris Harvey, Andy Williams and Stephen Lockley; administrators Paul Smith and Pat Maisey; and Wilcox's brother Steve handled sales and marketing.
 Its first release under the new Elite Systems label was Kokotoni Wilf, which also carried the first of their anti-counterfeiting holograms on the cassette inlay card.

 By 1986, the company was developing many home computer licenses of arcade machines.
 Their Aldridge-based headquarters housed a row of arcade cabinets for games that were being converted.
 Their hardware had been hacked so the team could analyse the games to ensure an accurate, licensed conversion.
 Three of their conversions, Commando, Ghosts 'n Goblins and Paperboy, were among the UK's top ten best-selling home video games of 1986.

 At the 1986 Golden Joystick Awards, Elite was awarded "Software House of the Year" by Computer and Video Games magazine and received a "Game of the Year" award for Paperboy from the British software industry the following year.

 Elite launched its first budget label, £2.99 Classics in July 1986 achieving chart success with re-releases of older titles from other software houses such as Scuba Dive, Full Throttle and Skool Daze.
 The label was closed before the end of the year when developers took legal action against the company for non-payment of royalties.
 A new budget label, Encore, was launched in 1988 with its first 5 titles, Airwolf, Bomb Jack, Battleships, Saboteur, and Frank Bruno's Boxing all coming from Elite's back-catalogue.